-Key Performance Indicators (KPI)
+2.9 Key Performance Indicators (KPI)

 KPIs are indicators used to track the delivery of aspects deemed essential to the accomplishment of a transport intervention's outputs, outcomes, and impacts.
-The KPIs (appraisal and evaluation) will serve as the foundation in the option selection process and the subsequent monitoring and evaluation strategy respectively, which is created in the early stages of the Appraisal process at SAR stage.
+The KPIs (appraisal and evaluation) will serve as the foundation in the option selection process and the monitoring and evaluation following the implementation of the project or programme.
 They can be updated as necessary and implemented through the project lifecycle.
 Through the LPM, Sponsoring Agencies can determine the KPIs at a high level for and from the proposed intervention.